 WHAT CAN ONE READER DO?

 Consider giving to Gospel for Asia’s literacy efforts.
-GFA-supported workers have heightened personal exposure to the dilemmas caused by illiteracy and have daily witnessed the power of literacy training to spread Christ’s love, to lift individuals and families out of poverty, to change communities for the better.
+Gospel for Asia (GFA)-supported workers have heightened personal exposure to the dilemmas caused by illiteracy and have daily witnessed the power of literacy training to spread Christ’s love, to lift individuals and families out of poverty, to change communities for the better.
 Undoubtedly, learning to read and write is one way the Word becomes flesh and dwells among us.
 This, indeed, is a spiritual miracle.

 Become intentional about the miracle of being able to read and write.
 Take some time to consider what it would be like if you were illiterate.
 Intentionally notice—even notate—the many times you read and write in a day.
 Then thank God that you were born in a literate culture with systemic educational programs in place to increase your reading and writing capacities.